Zowe-Java-SDK/JobRunner/README.md

 Following project provides a way to define a set of jobs to be submitted together in like a multi batch process on your z/OS instance(s).

-It can be used to automate a set of jobs to be submitted on a scheduled bases using for instance Jenkins.
+It can be used to automate a set of jobs to be submitted on a scheduled basis using for instance Jenkins.

 Each job is submitted in an asynchronous way.
 As such, these jobs are submitted via a thread pool.
 The advantage of a thread pool speeds up execution and completion time.